Applications Guide

 Reject

 Rejecting an application sends a rejection email notification to the customer.
 The application remains in the system for your records — it is not deleted.
 You can still view the full submission and timeline at any time.
+(The only exception is a sample application, which you create yourself for testing and can remove with its Delete sample action.)

 Request More Information